obynz/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-I am editing this file
+I am editing this file.
+It didnt work the first time due to git not being installed on the jenkins server.
+Second time lucky